gamboamir/career-portfolio/README.md

 # Amir Gambo Ibrahim – Career Portfolio

 ## About Me
-Field Operator with experience in Urea, Utilities, and industrial plant operations.
+Field Operator with experience in Ammonia, Urea, Utilities, and industrial plant operations.
 Strong focus on safety, equipment monitoring, and shift coordination.

 ## Core Skills